 Those dang hormones.
 That’s why.

 Your hormones fluctuate throughout your menstrual cycle.
-Just before your period starts, progesterone levels drop and estrogen levels rise.
+Just before your period starts, estrogen and progesterone levels drop.
 This can trigger your sebaceous glands to secrete more sebum, an oily substance that lubricates your skin.
 Too much can result in clogged pores and breakouts.